 Ein Karem – Bethlehem: Church of Nativity – Milk Grotto – Shepherds Fields; – Good Samaritan Inn – Qumran – Dead Sea

-After breakfast we drive to Ein Karem, the picturesque village where tradition says that John the Baptist was born.
+After breakfast, we drive to Ein Karem, the picturesque village where tradition says that John the Baptist was born.
 Drive to Bethlehem and visit the ancient Church of Nativity, the very place where Jesus was born, with the Catholic St. Catherine Church with the tombs of the Forty Innocent Children, as well as the Milk Grotto.
 Drive to Beit Sahur to visit the Church of the Shepherds Fields.
-Continue deeper into the Judean Desert, to the newly re-opened Inn of the Good Samaritan, where beside the ancient Byzantine Church we can visit a rare archaeological exhibition of Jewish, Christian and Samaritan findings, which can spread a lot of light on the story of the Good Samaritan.
-We will also make a short visit at Qumran National Park, where the famous “Dead Sea Scrolls” were found.
-At the end of the day we will not miss the opportunity to float (you can’t swim…!) on the salty water of the Dead Sea, known for its healing qualities.
+Continue deeper into the Judean Desert, to the newly re-opened Inn of the Good Samaritan, where besides the ancient Byzantine Church we can visit a rare archaeological exhibition of Jewish, Christian, and Samaritan findings, which can spread a lot of light on the story of the Good Samaritan.
+We will also make a short visit to Qumran National Park, where the famous “Dead Sea Scrolls” were found.
+At the end of the day, we will not miss the opportunity to float (you can’t swim…!) on the salty water of the Dead Sea, known for its healing qualities.

 Farewell Dinner and Overnight in Jerusalem or Bethlehem.

 Depending on your flight schedule, you will have some free time in Jerusalem, before your Transfer to the Ben-Gurion Airport for your flight back home.